Parent Education Programs

 Raising A Wise User Of Screens

-In this interactive workshop for girls and parents, Rachel uses guided questions to open up new conversations between parents and their girls (ages 8 – 14).
+In this interactive workshop for youth and parents, Rachel uses guided questions to open up new conversations between parents and their children (ages 8 – 14).
 Participants come away with a new language to talk about toxic friends and being true to oneself.
-Girls practice communicating assertively and learn problem-solving tools with their parents that they can take with them to school the next day.
+Youth practice communicating assertively and learn problem-solving tools with their parents that they can take with them to school the next day

 How Self-Compassion Makes You Braver, Happier, and More Successful